jhiggason/yahboomg1tank/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This guide will help you set up the ROS2 Python node for the YAHBOOM G1 Tank with Raspberry Pi 4.
+This guide will help you set up and run the ROS2 Python node for the YAHBOOM G1 Tank with Raspberry Pi 4.

 ### Prerequisites

 #### Hardware:
 - **YAHBOOM G1 Tank**: Ensure it's fully assembled and tested for basic operations.
-- **Raspberry Pi 4**: Should be attached and properly interfaced with the G1 Tank.
+- **Raspberry Pi 4**: Properly interfaced with the G1 Tank.

 #### Software:
 - **Ubuntu 22 for Raspberry Pi**: Installed and set up on your Raspberry Pi 4.